mstksg/inCode/copy/entries/typed-sm-lc-1.md

 !!!typed-sm-lc/ExprStage1.hs "fifteen ::"
 ```

+The strings in `ELambda` introduce variables, and `EVar` refers to the bound
-This is...pretty untyped.
-We could easily write something that is meaningless:
+variable.
+As you can see, this is...pretty untyped.
+We could easily write
+something that is meaningless:

 ```haskell
 !!!typed-sm-lc/ExprStage1.hs "badTypeExample ::"